 - Voluntarism (involving some meaningful degree of voluntary participation)

 This definition excludes registered charities that do not meet these criteria, for example sacramental religious bodies or places of worship as well as organisations like independent schools, government-controlled bodies or housing associations.

-NCVO recognises the limitations of the general charities definition.
+NCVO recognises the limitations of the ‘general charities’ definition.
 It has been a challenge for some time and was identified as an issue in a recent internal review.
 In years to come, the use of different terms will continue to be the object of discussion and debate, and to reflect changes in the practice and policy context.

-Data for the whole population of general charities
+Data for the whole population of ‘general charities’

 The Charity Commission maintains a register of charities, with details of all organisations based in England and Wales that are recognised as charitable in law.
 This data is accessible to everyone and can be downloaded every month from the government website.
-This data forms the basis of the Almanac voluntary sector data.
+It forms the basis of the Almanac voluntary sector data.